Long-Term Assets vs Current Assets

 Current assets are important to businesses because they can be used to fund day-to-day business operations and to pay for ongoing operating expenses.
 Since the term is reported as a dollar value of all the assets and resources that can be easily converted to cash in a short period, it also represents a company’s liquid assets.

-However, care should be taken to include only the qualifying assets that are capable of being liquidated at the fair price over the next one-year period.
+However, care should be taken to include only the qualifying assets that are capable of being liquidated at a fair price over the next one-year period.
 For instance, there is a strong likelihood that many commonly used fast-moving consumer goods (FMCG) goods produced by a company can be easily sold over the next year.
 Inventory is included in the current assets, but it may be difficult to sell land or heavy machinery, so these are excluded from the current assets.

 Depending on the nature of the business and the products it markets, current assets can range from barrels of crude oil, fabricated goods, work-in-progress inventory, raw materials, or foreign currency.